 Self-employed applicants can apply for the vast majority of mortgages that an employed applicant could.
 There are simply lenders who are more receptive to self-employed applicants than others.

 As previously mentioned, some elements of the application process are different, such as the way your income is calculated and how you prove your income.
-The mortgage itself will be exactly the same.
+But the mortgage itself will be exactly the same.

 If you’re self-employed and applying for a mortgage, you’ll normally need: